 • the spine is clearly divided into five sections;

-• subcutaneous muscles are highly developed, there is a diaphragm;
+• the subcutaneous muscles are highly developed, there is a diaphragm;

-• the nervous system is highly developed, which allows you to quickly respond to stimuli from the external environment;
+• a highly developed nervous system, which allows you to quickly respond to stimuli from the external environment;

 • the lungs have an alveolar structure;

-• four-chambered heart, blood circulation is divided into two circles;
+• the heart is four chambered, the blood circulation is divided into two circles;

 • unique structure of jaws and teeth.

-The physiology of mammals is not very different from other four-legged representatives, but due to high development some organ systems, this class is considered the highest highly organized among animals.
+The physiology of mammals is not particularly different from other four-legged representatives, but due to high development In some organ systems, this class is considered the highest highly organized among animals.

-The Latin name of this class - Mammalia, has become derived from the Latin "mamma" - breast, udder.
-Russian word"mammals" means - lactating.
+The Latin name of this class is Mammalia, which is derived from the Latin “mamma” – breast, udder.
+Russian word“mammals” means those that feed milk.

 Spreading